wordmage/quickbox-choicescript/README.md

 6. Run your game!

 ### Disclaimer
-> I am not affiliated with ChoiceScript or Dan Fabulich himself.
-Please do NOT report any bugs and issues you encounter whilst using this extension in the official ChoiceScript GitHub page.
+> I am not affiliated with ChoiceScript, Dan Fabulich, or those that have worked with ChoiceScript.
+Please do **NOT** report any bugs and issues you encounter whilst using this extension in the official ChoiceScript GitHub page.